m3di0cre3/m3di0cre3/README.md

 I'm a developer with a strong interest in automation, AI-powered applications, and creatively engineered solutions.
 My projects range from AI-driven assistants to optimized cloud-based workflows.
 I enjoy working on practical applications that blend machine learning, cloud infrastructure, and automation to improve everyday tasks.

+I'm currently looking for work, so feel free to reach out to me at [anand.tandon@uwaterloo.ca](mailto:anand.tandon@uwaterloo.ca) if you think I'd be a good fit and can offer a challenge.

 ## Projects

 ### [ATPhoto](https://github.com/m3di0cre3/at_photo_frontend) ([website](https://atphoto.net))